facebook/react-devtools/CONTRIBUTING.md

 * 80 character line length
 * "Attractive"

+Please `npm run lint`.

 ## License

-By contributing to React, you agree that your contributions will be licensed under the [Apache License Version 2.0 (APLv2)](LICENSE).
+By contributing to React, you agree that your contributions will be licensed under the [attached License](LICENSE).